A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Introduction

 We then use this framework to propose and study a cross validated version of Dyadic CART (DC), a classical regression tree method originally proposed in~\cite{donoho1997cart}.
 In a sense, DC can be thought of as an $\ell_0$ penalized version of Trend Filtering which is an (generalized) $\ell_1$ penalized least squares estimator.
 In~\cite{chatterjee2019adaptive}, DC has been shown to be a computationally faster and statistically competitive alternative to Trend Filtering and its multivariate versions such as the Total Variation Denoising estimator (proposed by~\cite{rudin1992nonlinear} and used heavily for image processing).
 This makes it natural for us to consider Dyadic CART alongside Trend Filtering in this paper.
 In spite of Dyadic CART being a classical nonparametric regression method and having been applied in various settings over the years; all the available theoretical results depend on a theoretical choice of the tuning parameter $\lambda$ which depends on unknown problem parameters.
 We again show our cross validated version is able to attain nearly the same risk bound as is known for the optimally tuned one.

 Trend Filtering and Dyadic CART are the two prime examples considered in this paper where we apply our general CV framework.
 However, our CV framework is quite general and is potentially applicable to any other method which uses tuning parameters.
-To illustrate the generality and flexibility of our CV framework, we further consider two fundamental estimation methods, Lasso for high dimensional regression and Singular Value Thresholding for Matrix Estimation.
+To illustrate the generality and flexibility of our CV framework, we further consider two fundamental estimation methods, Singular Value Thresholding for Matrix Estimation and Lasso for high dimensional regression.
 We propose and study new cross validated versions of these fundamental methods.
-In the case of the Lasso, our cross validated version can be thought of as the penalized counterpart of the estimator proposed in~\cite{chatterjee2015prediction} which cross validates constrained Lasso.
+In the case of matrix estimation, we consider Singular Value Thresholding which is a canonical matrix estimation method; see~\cite{cai2010singular},~\cite{donoho2014minimax},~\cite{chatterjee2015matrix}.
+We use our cross validation framework to derive a cross validated version of Singular Value Thresholding and provide rigorous adaptivity guarantees for it.
+Finally, for the case of the Lasso, our cross validated version can be thought of as the penalized counterpart of the estimator proposed in~\cite{chatterjee2015prediction} which cross validates constrained Lasso.
 We show our cross validated Lasso estimator enjoys both types of standard rates of convergence known for optimally tuned Lasso.
-We finally consider matrix estimation by Singular Value Thresholding which is a canonical matrix estimation method; see~\cite{cai2010singular},~\cite{donoho2014minimax},~\cite{chatterjee2015matrix}.
-We use our cross validation framework to derive a cross validated version of Singular Value Thresholding and provide rigorous adaptivity guarantees for it.

 To summarize, this paper gives a general framework for cross validation and presents one general risk bound (Theorem~\ref{thm:main}) for any CV version of an estimation method which is built within our framework.
-Then we consider four different estimation methods, namely a) Trend Filtering, b) Dyadic CART, c) Lasso and d) Singular Value Thresholding.
+Then we consider four different estimation methods, namely a) Trend Filtering, b) Dyadic CART, c) Singular Value Thresholding and d) Lasso.
 For each of these methods, we show how to construct a CV version within our framework.
 Next, we show how to apply Theorem~\ref{thm:main} to our CV versions and establish rate optimality and adaptivity which is only known for the optimally tuned analogues of these methods.
 Essentially, our results for these estimators look like the one below (stated informally), \begin{theorem}[Informal] Let $\hat{\theta}$ be an optimally tuned estimation method (any one of the four stated above).
 Let $\hat{\theta}_{CV}$ be our CV version.
 Then, with high probability,

 where $\theta^*$ denotes the true signal, $MSE$ denotes the usual mean squared error and $p(\log n)$ is a (low degree) polynomial factor of $\log n$ where $n$ is the sample size. \end{theorem}